 - Storage space: 3 GB

 2. MEMU: identical to NOX, or almost

-However NOX wins hands down for the surprising fluidity of start-up and management, in the emulation of games, in navigation and for everything else.
-MEmu, on the other hand, has the possibility to run on Android Lollipop 5.1.1 (still in beta) and is set to Italian globally.
+However NOX wins hands down for the surprising fluidity of startup and management, in the emulation of the games, in the navigation and for everything else.
+MEmu, on the other hand, has the possibility of turning on Android Lollipop 5.1.1 (still in beta) and is set to Italian globally.

 - Same as NOX Pro, fluidity aside